Definition of Advance to an Employee

 Let's assume that a valuable employee's car requires an emergency repair of $800.
 The employee is unable to pay for the repair and has no other means for getting to work.
 The company agrees to lend the employee $800 and to withhold $100 per week from the employee's weekly payroll checks until the $800 is repaid.

 The company will debit the current asset Advance to Employees for $800 and will credit Cash for $800.
-The weekly payroll processing will result in a credit of $100 to Advance to Employees (thereby reducing the amount that is credited to Cash).
+The weekly payroll processing will result in a credit of $100 to Advance to Employees (thereby reducing by $100 the amount credited to Net Payroll Payable).